mdn/content/files/en-us/web/api/fedcm_api/index.md

 ## IdP integration with FedCM

-To integrate with FedCM, an identity provider needs to do the following:
+To integrate with FedCM, an IdP needs to do the following:

 1. Provide a well-known file to identify the IdP.
 2. Provide a config file and endpoints for accounts list and assertion issuance (and optionally, client metadata).